ccmaymay/thrift-4042/README.md

 # Minimal working example for THRIFT-4042

-Docker images reproducing the bug in [THRIFT-4042](https://issues.apache.org/jira/browse/THRIFT-4042) and demonstrating a fix:
+Docker images reproducing the bug in [THRIFT-4042](https://issues.apache.org/jira/browse/THRIFT-4042) and demonstrating a fix.

 ## Public build